davidwaterston/jList/readme.md

 	<script src="jlist-min.js"></script>

 Alternatively you may use a script loader such as LABjs or RequireJS or concatenate the file with one or more other Javascript files to improve loading times.
 It's recommended that you use the minified version (*jlist-min.js*) in production to reduce the loading time.
-The original commented, pre-minification source is also included and you may find this more useful when debugging, making your own changes or just for learning.
+The original, commented, pre-minification source is also included and you may find this more useful when debugging, making your own changes or just for learning.
 Once the script is loaded then invoking the function you want is simply a matter of prefixing the function with "jList.".
 The following example, which uses the listAppend and listSort functions, shows how:

 	<script src="jlist-min.js"></script>